Life of a Company - Part 2 Event Driven Filings - GP3

 1. How do I change my registered office?

-If, after registration, your company wishes to change the address of its registered office, you must notify Companies House of the new address.
-Please note that your new registered office will not take effect until we have entered it onto our database.
+If, after registration, your company wishes to change the address of its registered office, you must notify Companies House of the new address on form AD01.
+Please note that your new registered office will not take effect until it has been entered onto our database.

 1. What company records do I need to make available for inspection?